springdoc/springdoc-openapi/docs/index.md

 *   Automatically deploys swagger-ui to a spring-boot 2 application
 *   Documentation will be available at the following url:
 *   The Swagger UI page should then be available at http://server:port/context-path/swagger-ui.html
-  - server: The server name or IP
+    * server: The server name or IP
-  - port: The server port
+    * port: The server port
-  - context-path: The context path of the application
+    * context-path: The context path of the application

+- level 1 item
+  - level 2 item
+  - level 2 item
+- level 1 item

 *   Add the library to the list of your project dependencies (No additional configuration is needed)